cernvm/cernvm-online/README.md

 The repository does not contain the production files.
 Changed files must be deployed by running again the setup script:

-    /root/cvmo.git/deployment/setup.sh --quick

-or:

-    /root/cvmo.git/deployment/setup.sh -q
+    /root/cvmo.git/deployment/setup.sh [-qq|-q]

-The `--quick` (or `-q`) parameter runs a minimal number of operations to put in production the new files and takes much less time than the full process.
+The `-q` parameter runs a minimal number of operations to put in production the new files and takes much less time than the full process.
+The `-qq` switch makes the operation even faster.

+**Note:** the "quick" switches should be used in development only.
+Use the full setup with no switches when promoting to production.

 **Enjoy!**